mdn/kuma/docs/assets.rst

 * `kuma/static/js/wiki-compat-trigger.js`_
 * `kuma/static/js/lang-switcher.js`_

+The JS bundles are specified in PIPELINE_JS_ in the Django settings.
+The bundles are served differently in "development" and "production" modes.
+This is roughly controlled by the Django setting ``DEBUG``, which sets further parameters like ``PIPELINE[PIPEINE_ENABLED]``, and the environment setting ``DJANGO_SETTINGS_MODULE``, which switches the Django settings file.
+See django-pipeline_ as well as the :ref:`pipeline tags <pipeline-tags>` section for details.

 In development, the source files (10 for ``main.js``) are served, so there are 10 ``<script>`` elements in the HTML when ``{{javascript('main')}}`` is used in a template.
 In production, the output bundle is used, so a single ``<script>`` tag appears in the HTML.
 The single bundle is also processed with UglifyJS_, which removes whitespace, replaces variable names with shorter names, and performs other transformations to make the file smaller.
-See django-pipeline_ as well as the :ref:`pipeline tags <pipeline-tags>` section for more information.

 .. _`static/build/js/main.js`: https://developer.mozilla.org/static/build/js/main.js
 .. _`kuma/static/js/libs/jquery/jquery.js`: https://github.com/mozilla/kuma/blob/master/kuma/static/js/libs/jquery/jquery.js